Diploma in Acting and Theatre

 Diploma in Acting and Theatre: The course for you?

-This course runs for 24 weeks.
-It is divided into three eight week modules each of which culminates in an intensive week of rehearsals and project based work.
+This course runs for 24 weeks and culminates in an intensive week of rehearsals and project-based work.

 Classes will take place from Monday to Friday, 6 hours per day and will cover the core subjects of acting, voice and movement as well as physical theatre, dance, text analysis, choral singing, acting for screen, theatre history, audition technique classes and professional development with a focus on career progression.